Your landlord must usually follow rules for eviction before evicting you for rent arrears.

 Your landlord may agree that you can end your tenancy immediately or on short notice.
 Get your landlord's agreement to do this in writing, to avoid any dispute later.

 Your landlord can usually take you to court for any money that you owe, even after you have left the property.

-It may be difficult for you to find a new place to live if you don't pay off your rent arrears and end up being evicted.
-Even if you are homeless, your local council may not have a duty to help you if you have been evicted because of rent arrears.
+It may be difficult for you to find a new place to live if you don't pay your rent arrears or you are evicted.

 Some councils may say you can't go on the waiting list for a permanent home because of rent arrears.